 Starting under: $15

 Reading is one of the very best things you can do with and for your children.
 Studies have been telling us this for years.
 Bookroo is a monthly subscription for your kids that helps them fall in love with reading by combining the excitement of opening a gift with the discovery of a new, treasured book.
 I love that they gift wrap each book – the boys LOVE getting them in the mail, and ripping open their new books every month!

 These are not your run of the mill books.
 Original, beautiful illustrations, and transfixing.
 The boys reach for these every time.
 Ages 0-10 (board books ages 0-3, picture books ages 2-6, chapter books ages 7-10), you can choose a one time gift or a personal purchase, or subscriptions of varying lengths.
 Plus, it’s women run and founded, which is pretty awesome.

 Starting at: $16.95/month, but use code DARLINGGIFT to save!

 Recommended ages: 0 – 10.

-Because H and J are kind of in between ages, we mix and match boxes.
-The Kiwi box is for ages 5+, but definitely still doable for 4.5 year olds.
-The Koala box is for ages 3+, but J is able to do them right alongside H and I. And the Tadpole box is for ages 2+, but H still loves helping J do them!
+Because H and J are kind of in-between ages, we mix and match boxes.
+The Kiwi box is for ages 5+, but definitely still doable for 4.5-year-olds.
+The Koala box is for ages 3+, but J can do them right alongside H and I. And the Tadpole box is for ages 2+, but H still loves helping J do them!

 Recommended ages: 0 – 16